top of page

 Artist Statement

-My interdisciplinary art practice centers on exploring the expressive potential of the human body across various mediums such as video art, digital painting and Butoh dance performance.
-Rooted in a critique of patriarchal ideals, my work aims to reimagine the female form as a locus of empowerment.
-Influenced by Butoh, a post-WWII Japanese dance form that rejects Western modernization, I challenge traditional norms by foregrounding the phenomenal female body and invoking feminist concepts like cyborg manifest.
+My interdisciplinary art practice centers on the expressive potential of the human body through video art, digital painting, and Butoh-based performance.
+Rooted in a critique of patriarchal ideals, my work reimagines the female form as a site of power, vulnerability, and transformation.